Sales Territory

 • Figma

-Pros: Great for custom designs, easy collaboration, and visual clarity.
+Pros: Excellent custom design, easy collaboration, and strong visual clarity.

 • SmartDraw & Lucidchart

-Both SmartDraw & Lucidchart provide pre-built templates for creating sales territory maps.
-They are easy to use and produce professional-quality maps, but are best for static representations.
+SmartDraw and Lucidchart both provide pre-built templates for sales territory maps.
+They produce professional-quality output but work best for static representations.

-Cons: No CRM integration, not dynamic, best for creating static maps rather than managing live sales data.
+Cons: No CRM integration, no live data, and best suited for static maps only.

-3. Advanced Mapping Software: Spotio, Salesforce Maps, Maptive
+3. Advanced Mapping Software: Salesforce Maps, Maptive, and Everstage

 • Salesforce Maps

-Part of the Salesforce ecosystem, Salesforce Maps allows for advanced mapping directly within Salesforce.
-It includes features like territory optimization, heatmaps, and performance tracking for sales teams.
+Part of the Salesforce ecosystem, Salesforce Maps provides advanced mapping directly within Salesforce.
+Features include territory optimization, heatmaps, and performance tracking.

-Pros: Real-time data integration, seamless CRM connection, advanced features like heatmaps and route optimization.
+Pros: Real-time data integration, native CRM connection, and advanced features like heatmaps and route optimization.

-Cons: Expensive, best for businesses already using Salesforce, requires training for full utilization.
+Cons: Premium pricing, best for existing Salesforce customers, and requires training for full utilization.

 • Maptive